Navigation

 The dialogue

-Following the signature of your self assessment in SysPer, your reporting officer – in most cases this will be the Head of Unit – will invite you to a formal dialogue during the period mid January until the end of February.
+Following the signature of your self assessment in Sysper, your reporting officer – in most cases this will be the Head of Unit – will invite you to a formal dialogue during the period end of mid January until mid February.

 • If you have intermediate hierarchy (like for example Heads of Sector) the evaluator may invite them to be present at the dialogue, but only if the jobholder agrees to it.
 At the same time, the jobholder on his own initiative can also demand the presence of such a colleague.